Yasovarman I: Early years

 Yasovarman was a son of King Indravarman I and his wife Indradevi.

 Yasovarman was said to be a wrestler.
 Inscriptions say he was capable of wrestling with elephants.
 The inscriptions also say he was capable of slaying tigers with his bare hands.

 His teacher was the purohit Brahman Vamasiva, part of the Devaraja cult priesthood.
 Vamasiva's guru, Sivasoma, was connected to the Hindu philosopher Adi Shankara.

-After the death of Indravarman, a succession war was fought by his two sons, Yasovarman and his brother.
+After the death of Indravarman, a succession war was fought by his two sons, Yasovarman and his brother, a case of sibling rivalry.
 It is believed that the war was fought on land and on sea by the Tonlé Sap.
 In the end Yasovarman prevailed.

 Because of his father had sought to deny his accession, according to inscriptions cited by L.P.
-Briggs, "Yasovarman I ignored his claim to the throne through his father, Indravarman I, or through Jayavarman II, the founder of Angkor dynasty, and built up an elaborate family tree, connecting himself through his mother with ancient kings of Funan and Chenla."
+Briggs, "Yasovarman I ignored his claim to the throne through his father, Indravarman I, or through Jayavarman II, the founder of Angkor dynasty, and built up an elaborate family tree, connecting himself through his mother by matrilineal succession with ancient kings of Funan and Chenla."

 Yasovarman I claims to be a descendant of the ruling clans of Sambhupura, Aniditapura, Vyadhapura.
 This was found on 12 different stone inscriptions located in different parts of the country.

 Yasovarman I led a failed invasion of Champa, as documented at Banteay Chmar.

-Yasovarman I’s achievements
+Yasovarman I's achievements

 During the first year of his reign, he built about 100 monasteries (ashrams) throughout his kingdom.
 Each ashram was used as a resting place for the ascetic and the king during his trips.
-In 893 he began to construct the Indratataka Baray (reservoir) that was started by his father.
+In 893, he began to construct the Indratataka Baray (reservoir) that was started by his father.
 In the middle of this lake (now dry), he built the temple Lolei.